altruios/namshubettulpa/public/namshubettuple/restructuring.md

 "Speaking of, he's leaking pretty badly - Jochek - would you?"
 *The blone woman nodded and held out her hand*
 "I don't bite"
-"It's alright - I need some fixing"
+"It's alright - I need some fixing: she can do it."
 ~Rossin said.~
 *Martha reached out her hand and clasped Jochek's* ~for a moment time seized, stuttering a jerking to a halt~ ~Rossin faded from view and time jerked back~
-~her left eye was close - she couldn't open it~
+~her left eye was close - she couldn't open it~ ~Martha tried and failed to raise her left arm.~
-"How long should this take?"
+~She couldn't feel it... or anything on her left side.~ "How long should this take?"
-~a wave a nausia passed her.~
+~It came out slurred - her voice breaking as only half of it worked~ ~a wave a nausia passed her.~
 "Not that much longer."
-~Flannagain turned back from the other Relux, looking back at martha.~ "do we need a bag?"
+*Flannagain turned back from the other Relux, looking back at martha.*
+"do we need a bag?"
 *Felix asked looking around*
 *Martha waved him no*